nodejs/admin/transfer-repo-into-the-org.md

   the project.
 - `README.md`

+It's recommended to set the default branch to `main` before transferring the repository to the org, assuming that's possible without breaking existing tooling or workflows.

 ## Step 2.
 Open an issue in the admin repository

 The people opening the issue should be a member of the Node.js organization,